 The Big Balsam Bash at Blickling

 Himalayan Balsam is an invasive plant species that is threatening our rivers and countryside.
 It grows along our river banks at Blickling, outcompeting native species and causing erosion.
-Luckily, with your support, we can help to remove it.

 What is Himalayan balsam?

 Himalayan balsam (Impatiens glanduliflora) is a large plant native to the Himalayas.
 Its growth is widespread in the northern hemisphere, where it's largely considered an invasive species.

 Himalayan balsam can grow to more than three metres in height in a year and each plant can produce 800 seeds.
 These seeds are dispersed up to seven metres away from the parent plant, most frequently by humans and animals brushing past the ripe seedpods.

 If the seeds land in a stream or river they will be taken downstream, where they will start a new colony, which is one of the reasons why this plant is so difficult to control.

 Why is balsam a threat to our rivers?